Criminal Defense Lawyer in Greenville, SC

 What is the difference between a felony and a misdemeanor?

 Though you may have heard the terms bandied about on late night police dramas, few people understand the actual distinction between a felony and a misdemeanor.
 Misdemeanors generally refer to less serious criminal matters that are punished with much shorter potential jail sentences.
 In fact, the Federal system considers any offense punishable by one year in prison or less to be a misdemeanor..
 Felonies, on the other hand, are more serious criminal matters and are punished accordingly.
 In South Carolina, the Code of Laws specifies which crimes constitute felonies and which crimes are misdemeanors.
 Although there is a definite difference in how the two crimes are treated in terms of the potential for time spent behind bars, both are serious and can have a lasting negative impact on your life.
-As a result, you should seek out a skilled criminal defense lawyer who can fight on your behalf, regardless of whether the charge is a felony or a misdemeanor.
+As a result, you should seek out a skilled criminal defense attorney who can fight on your behalf, regardless of whether the charge is a felony or a misdemeanor.

 If you’ve been arrested, what should you do first?